 Taste delicious cuisine from Royal India, drink Indian beer and IPAs, watch performances of Bollywood-style dancing, and receive beautiful henna body art.
 It will be an amazing night at the Museum of Man!

-Dress in your best Vintage for the Del Mar Racetrack’s Bing Crosby Season Opening Day
+Del Mar Bing Crosby Season

 After a thrilling summer of fast racing and huge events, the legendary seaside track will open again for its inaugural Bing Crosby Season with a Vintage Hollywood Fashion Contest.
 Old Hollywood style meets classic Southern California cool this November at Del Mar with four weeks of elite Thoroughbred racing, fresh events and musical performances to keep the good times rolling.